DEVOTIONALS

 their feelings and attitudes regarding an offense.
 They ‘let go’

-of emotions tied to vengefulness, and develop an ability to wish
+of emotions tied to vengefulness and develop an ability to wish

 the offender well.

-Forgiveness is also a legal term for absolving, or giving up all
+Forgiveness is also a legal term for absolving or giving up all

-Of course for His sacrifice to effectively ‘pay our debt’, we have
+Of course, for His sacrifice to effectively ‘pay our debt’, we have

 to believe that He was God’s Son, that He went to the cross for

-us, and that He was resurrected and is now sitting beside God.
+our sins, that He was resurrected and is now sitting beside God.

-critical for our salvation.
+our salvation.

 No matter what is going on in our lives right now, we will all

-salvation is our highest priority.
+that salvation is our highest priority.
 God loves us and is willing

 to forgive us, but we have to believe in Him and have a faith